 The School Canteen Market

-School canteen menus differ from other food services as each state/territory canteen guidelines which determine what can and cannot be sold.
+School canteen menus differ from other food services as each state/territory has a set of guidelines/policies which determine what can and cannot be sold.

 The canteen has the very important job providing healthy food and drink for students.
 This reinforces the nutrition messages being taught at school, shows that healthy foods can be delicious and exciting, and sets the foundation for healthy eating habits for life.